 While there are several trustworthy timeshare resale companies that can help you, there are just as many scams to avoid.

-- High up-front fees.
 A company charging up-front fees doesn’t mean they aren’t reputable.
-Be careful though, because this is common among frauds.
+Be careful, though, because this is common among frauds.
 They will ask for a crazy high up-front fee with a wire transfer to get an owner out of their timeshare purchase.
-Make sure before you send anyone money, you know exactly what it’s for and why it’s necessary.
+Make sure before you send anyone money you know exactly what it’s for and why it’s necessary.

 Many companies promise to assist you in exiting your timeshare contracts, but the truth is that these contracts cannot simply be canceled at any time.
 In reality, you can’t cancel a timeshare contract.
 Most states have a law in place for a rescission period of a few days when you first buy a timeshare.
 You must be within the rescission period, which varies depending on your location.
 For example, in Florida, the rescission period is ten days according to state law.
 Once this time period is over, you are legally bound to your contract and cannot cancel it.

-- “Exit” teams or lawyers.
-This is just about the same as cancellation services.
+Timeshare exit companies and lawyers are just about the same as cancellation services.
 Without a written agreement that states how an exit team will get you out of your timeshare, you are likely getting scammed.
 It is not a good idea to pay a lawyer upfront fees to get out of your timeshare.

 It could take weeks or months to sell your timeshare.
 Depending on what you own and how you go about it, there just might not be the right buyer out there right away.
 For example, over 90% of our Disney Vacation Club listings are sold within 30 days.
 Resorts in prime locations like Las Vegas, Hawaii, and Orlando are highly sought after so that can also help when you sell.
-After getting an offer and negotiating the terms of sale, the closing process generally takes between 60 and 90 days.
+After getting an offer and negotiating the terms of the sale, the closing process generally takes between 60 and 90 days.

 Do Real Estate Agents Sell Timeshares?

 A traditional real estate agent or brokerage that sells houses will likely refer you to a specialized service.
 This is because the timeshare resale market is difficult to navigate if you’re inexperienced.
 Timeshare resales can be confusing.
-For expert guidance on navigating resort developer communications, understanding the Right of First Refusal, and the details that go into timeshare ownership, you need the expertise of a professional to sell your timeshare.
+For expert guidance on navigating resort developer communications, understanding the Right of First Refusal, and managing the complexities of timeshare ownership, you need the expertise of a professional to sell your timeshare.

-If you’d like to know more about how to sell your timeshare, be sure to check out our video.
+If you’d like to know more about how to sell your timeshare without upfront fees, be sure to check out our video.
 This video is a comprehensive guide on selling timeshares or vacation club ownership with us.
 It hits key points including avoiding scams, finding trustworthy assistance, and other valuable tips.